oresttokovenko/Data-Cloud-Engineering-Projects/Data_Warehouse/README.md

 In this project, I created an ETL pipeline to build a data warehouses hosted on Redshift.

 ## Song Dataset
-We will be working with two datasets that reside in S3.
+There are two datasets that reside in S3.

 #### Song Dataset:
 It's a subset of real data from [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/).
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.